Jazz7262/dadaba-wedding-invitation/README.md

 # This is an Wedding Ceremony Invitation Card

-Digital Invitation Card for Dadaba's Wedding Ceremony developed by Ziya Invites
+Digital Invitation Card for Mehboob's Wedding Ceremony developed by Ziya Invites